anurag2506/whatsapp_bot/README.md

 <h3><b>Basic Workflow of the Project</b></h3>
 <p>The workflow starts off by the user sending a message like "Spent 300 on Coffee" and the relevant categories like:
 <br> 1.
 Amount <br> 2.
 Category <br> 3.
 Description <br> are stored in the Postgress DB</p>
+<br><b> The choice of Postgres was clear because of easy SQL query look up and also because of its ability to store JSON objects.
+And also time-based querying was also possible.</b>